 6.12.
 The Equipment Manager maintains control of all club equipment and rents equipment to Members in accordance with Members’ input.
 The Equipment Manager determines rental rates, establishes rental procedures, and provides the inventory details either in a persistent manner (via the club website) or to the club Officers and Members upon request.

 6.13.
-Additional roles and responsibilities of Appointed Officers are covered in the Procedures.
+Roles and responsibilities of Appointed Officers are covered in the Procedures.

 7. Appointed Officers

 7.1.
-Appointed Officers are per the President (Policy 6.6) and may be challenged by the Board.
+Appointed Officers are per the President (Policy 6.6) and may be challenged and rejected by the Board.

 7.2.
-Appointed Officers may consist of a Membership Coordinator, Librarian, Historian, Environmental Coordinator, and System Administrator.
+Appointed Officers may consist of a Membership Coordinator, Librarian, Historian, Environmental Coordinator, Publicity Coordinator, and System Administrator.